Home > Child Trust Fund > Trick yourself into saving

 Making a slight change, like making coffee at home instead of buying it on the way to college, can give you potential savings that soon mount up.

-Look at the table below to see how making your own coffee, preparing your own lunch, cutting back on takeaways and cancelling subscription services could save you almost £1,800 in a year.
+Look at the table below to see how making your own coffee, preparing your own lunch, cutting back on takeaways and cancelling subscription services could save you well over £3,000 a year.

 Step 3.
 Decide how much you can reasonably save and stick to it